FAQ | Youth Cancer Trust

 Can we go out in the evening?

-Some activities are arranged for the evening for the group e.g. karaoke, cinema evenings or friendly group meals out at a local restaurant.
-Under 18’s will be accompanied by John or Brenda.
+Some activities are arranged for the evening for the group e.g. karaoke, cinema evenings or friendly group meals out at a local restaurant in Dorchester.
+Under 18’s will be accompanied by staff.
 Over 18’s may go out in the evening unaccompanied with permission.

-There will free time available for groups to visit Bournemouth and/or the beach for shopping or sight-seeing.
-Under 18’s will be accompanied by an adult.
+There will free time available for groups to visit local towns and we will still visit Bournemouth for days out.
+Under 18’s will be accompanied by a staff member.

 What happens if it rains?

 If it rains there are still lots of activities you can do!
-Most of the outside activities such as horse riding and go-karting can take place in the indoor arenas.
+Some of the outside activities such as horse therapy can take place in the indoor arenas.

 What happens if we want to do different things?